Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 To find inefficiencies, bottlenecks, or other potential issues, you need to look at:

 Pro Tip: You can determine what your engineers are focused on in your engineering software by very standard alerts.
 Incorporating the command line by Slack, you can obtain insights into a specific PR.
 Using Slack, you can also get a summary of team performance on GitHub.
 It may not provide the highest accuracy but an overview of the production.

 When generating reports, you care to see that Waydev is the clear winner.
 Our customization options include Targets, custom settings, dashboards, and role access personalization.
-At the same time, Pluralsight Flow (ex Gitprime) only offers a brief Targets tab and an API enabling users to build their reports.
+At the same time, the ex Gitprime tool only offers a brief Targets tab and an API enabling users to build their reports.

 Waydev offers an API system where stakeholders can create reports.